Airdrie Academy: Admissions

+The current head teacher is Martin Anderson.

 History

 Founded in 1849, Airdrie Academy exists today in its third incarnation.
-The Academy moved to its current site on South Commonhead Avenue in 1941.
+The academy moved to its current site on South Commonhead Avenue in 1941.
 When it was built in the midst of World War II, the new building cost a little over £100,000 at the time.
 It was first located on Cairnhill Road in a building that housed Alexandra Primary School.
 The original building has since been demolished to make way for housing.

 Grammar school

 From its inception, Airdrie Academy was the senior secondary school in Airdrie: pupils who did not pass an exam on leaving primary school would go to the now defunct Airdrie High.

 Comprehensive

 This system changed in the late 1960s when it became a full six-year comprehensive, nearly tripling the school roll to 1800.
 To cope with the increase the South Commonhead Avenue site's existing 'A-Block' was expanded into a larger campus with specific buildings for Science and Technology and a fourth 'House Block' with six dining halls and three floors of modern classrooms.

 Though enhanced and expanded over the years, the building fell into disrepair with students having to be taught in portable buildings during the early 2000s whilst asbestos was removed from the Science Block.
 After 60 years of service, the building was reaching the end of its serviceable life and North Lanarkshire Council began exploring alternatives.

 In December 1988 there was a meningitis outbreak, resulting in the death of a 40-year-old teacher.